dimitrisnl/react-static/README.md

 React-Static is a fast, lightweight, and powerful progressive static site generator based on React and its ecosystem.
 It resembles the simplicity and developer experience you're used to in tools like **Create React App** and has been carefully designed for **performance, flexibility, and user/developer experience**.

+## Highlights

+- ⚛️: 100% React (and friends!)
+- 🚀: Blazing fast builds and performance.
+- 🚚: Data Agnostic.
+Supply your site with data from anywhere, however you want!
+- ✂️: Automatic code and data splitting!
+- 💥: Instant navigation and page views
+- ☔️: Progressively Enhanced and mobile-ready
+- 🎯: SEO Friendly.
+- 🥇: React-centric developer experience.
+- 😌: Painless project setup & migration.
+- 💯: Supports 100% of the React ecosystem.
+Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux.
+- 🔥: Hot Reloadable out-of-the-box.
+Edit React components, styles and even data in real-time.

 ## Sites Built with React-Static